Recipe Search

 • 1 tbsp vegetable oil

-• 4 tbsp Patak's Rogan Josh Curry Paste
+• 4 tbsp Patak's Rogan Josh Curry Spice Paste

 • 2 tbsp plain low fat or Greek yogurt